-In a few days we will have reached the midway point between the date FASB published the ASC 842 standard (and the first implementation date.
+In a few days (July 29th) we will have reached the midway point between the date FASB published the ASC 842 standard (February 25, 2016) and the first implementation date (December 31, 2018).
 Most companies adopting the new standard have not reached the midway point in their own implementations.
-However, there are a number of early movers who have made significant progress in the transition, which begs the question – what are the lessons learned so far?
+However, there are a number of early movers who have made significant progress in the transition which begs the question – what are the lessons learned so far?

 It’s National Scavenger Hunt day!
-And many accounting organizations are in the midst of a scavenger hunt of their own.
-Not just today, but all year-long accounting teams will be searching through file shares, document repositories and enterprise applications for copies of their leasing contracts.
+Many accounting organizations are in the midst of a scavenger hunt of their own.
+Not just today, but all year-long, accounting teams will be searching through file shares, document repositories, and enterprise applications for copies of their leasing contracts.
 Below is a list of 15 recommendations on where to find your lease agreements.

 Are you looking for ways to accelerate your lease accounting project?
 Read our ten strategies for speeding up the implementation cycle and lowering your risks.
-Learn short-cuts you can take throughout the lifecycle of the project – whether you are just getting started or have already started shopping for software.
+Learn short-cuts you can take throughout the lifecycle of the project whether you are just getting started or are already shopping for software.

-With the deadline for the new lease accounting standards getting closer more and more companies are beginning the process of collecting data needed for the transition.
+With the deadline for the new lease accounting standards getting closer, more and more companies are beginning the process of collecting data needed for the transition.
 At first glance, the process to collect lease accounting data seems straightforward.
-Read each of the lease contracts and extract key terms such as base and variable rent; payment frequency and timing; and end-of-term options.
-But before you jump head-first into reading contracts, we would recommend taking a few minutes to understand the common pitfalls and mistakes that other companies have made collecting lease accounting data.
+Read each of the lease contracts and extract key terms such as base and variable rent, payment frequency, timing, and end-of-term options.
+However, before you jump head-first into reading contracts, we would recommend taking a few minutes to understand the common pitfalls and mistakes that other companies have made collecting lease accounting data.